 Scale to the dizzying heights of the forest canopy at the Go Ape adventure course in Rock Creek Regional Park.
 The course is bound to thrill with zip lines, rope ladders, and swings.
 If indoor adventures are more your style, Earth Treks’ Climbing Center in Rockville is the largest indoor climbing wall in the nation.
 First-timers and veteran climbers will be at home on more than 38,500 square feet of climbing walls.

 At Six Flags America, waltz down Main Street 1776, a recreation of Colonial America, tangle with the Joker in Gotham City or relax with a float down Wahoo River.
 Hurricane Harbor hosts a bodacious wave pool that’s the largest in the nation.
-You’ll also find 10 brainmelting roller coasters and Wonder Woman's Lasso of Truth ride that opened in 2018 and swings you 40 miles per hour at 24 stories above the ground.
+You’ll also find brainmelting thrill rides including Apocalypse: The Last Stand, BATWING Coaster, Wonder Woman's Lasso of Truth, Mind Eraser and FIREBIRD.

 The Music Center at Strathmore in North Bethesda is one of the most striking venues you’ll ever see and the perfect spot for a night at the symphony.
-The Fillmore, in the heart of downtown Silver Spring, offers big names (Bone Thugs-NHarmony and Incubus in 2018), while the nearby AFI Silver presents both modern independent films and classics
+The Fillmore, in the heart of downtown Silver Spring, offers big names, while the nearby AFI Silver presents both modern independent films and classics